-Make PWA Icon Pack with Maskable Icons (from one SVG)
+PWA Icon Pack with Maskable Icons

-What sizes do you really need in 2025?
+What sizes do you actually need?

 Create a maskable icon (safe area & padding)